ratschlab/metagraph/metagraph/docs/source/quick_start.rst

                     --mode primary \
                     primary_contigs.fasta.gz

-Now, this new graph ``graph_primary.dbg`` emulates the original canonical graph (e.g., when querying or annotating), while taking only half of its space.
+Now, this new graph ``graph_primary.dbg`` emulates the original canonical graph (e.g., when querying or annotating) containing the same information as the original canonical graph, while taking only half of the space.

 ..
 TODO: note that canonical graphs must not be used with row-diff<*> annotations and always must be primarized